 According to Liz Pavese-Kaplan Ph.D., Principal Consultant of Employee Experience at Qualtrics, “These early experiences are highly influential to new hires’ overall perceptions of the company and impact future engagement, motivation, and even intentions to stay.
 It’s a time to ensure you meet the expectations set during hiring, to reaffirm their choice to join, and maximise their ability to connect and contribute in the way they anticipate.”

 The global job market is strong, competition for skilled workers is fierce, and top talent can pick and choose where they want to work.
-When, on average, it costs $4,000 and takes 24 days to hire a new employee (Glassdoor, 2019), you don’t want new recruits leaving because your employee onboarding process was lacking.
+And when it costs $4,000 and takes 24 days to hire a new employee on average (Glassdoor, 2019), you don’t want new recruits leaving because your employee onboarding process was lacking.

 This is where it is important to invest in a strategic employee onboarding process.
 Companies that give their new hires a really good onboarding experience are likely to see:

 - Faster time to proficiency